-One of my loyal readers (via RSS feed) wrote an
+One of my loyal readers wrote an interesting post:

 Today, I had coffee with a friend of mine who said, “I don’t believe that it is my responsibility to share the gospel.”
 He just wanted to live his life in such a way that people would be attracted to that example and hopefully come to Christ.